-- 12.1 In certain circumstances it may be appropriate for staff to transport children/pupils offsite, for example sports fixtures, swimming lessons or other out of school activities.
-The Deputy Financial Director provides oversight of all transport arrangements and responds to any difficulties that may arise. - The Deputy Financial Director ensures that the transport arrangements and the vehicles meet all legal requirements, that the driver has the appropriate license for the vehicle, that the vehicle is roadworthy, has a valid MOT certificate and is appropriately insured and that the maximum capacity is not exceeded. - 12.3 Staff should ensure that the driver is not distracted while the vehicle is in motion for any reason other than an emergency and should also ensure all passengers are wearing correctly fastened seatbelts.
-Staff should never transport children/pupils while under the influence of alcohol or drugs. - Prior to transporting children offsite, consent must be obtained from pupil/pupils' parent/guardian and staff should be aware that the safety and welfare of the children/pupils is their responsibility until this is safely passed back to their parent/carer.
+- 12.1 In certain circumstances it may be appropriate for staff to arrange for children/pupils to be transported offsite, for example sports fixtures, swimming lessons or other out of school activities.
+The Deputy Financial Director provides oversight of arrangements with transport providers and responds to any difficulties that may arise. - 12.2 The Deputy Financial Director (or, for primary schools, the headteacher of such primary school) ensures that transport providers used by the Lycée Français Charles de Gaulle de Londres have a valid Vehicle Operator's license, provide a current list of DBS checks for each of their drivers, have current Liability Insurance, and that the vehicles they use have motor insurance in place.
+When travel arrangements are booked, the number of persons travelling is considered so that maximum capacity is not exceeded. - 12.3 Staff should ensure that the driver is not distracted while the vehicle is in motion for any reason other than an emergency and should also ensure all passengers are wearing correctly fastened seatbelts.
+Staff should never transport children/pupils while under the influence of alcohol or drugs. - 12.4 Prior to transporting children offsite, consent must be obtained from pupil/pupils' parent/guardian and staff should be aware that the safety and welfare of the children/pupils is their responsibility until this is safely passed back to their parent/carer.